underscoreio/shapeless-guide/src/pages/generic/coproducts.md

 There are two key points of note:

+ 1. Because `Coproducts` are *disjunctions* of types, the encoder for `:+:` has to *choose* whether to encode a left or right value.
+    We pattern match on the two subtypes of `:+:`, which are `Inl` for left and `Inr` for right.

-1. Alarmingly, the encoder for `CNil` throws an exception!
+ 2. Alarmingly, the encoder for `CNil` throws an exception!
     Don't panic, though.
     Remember that we can't
-   create values of type `CNil`.
+    create values of type `CNil`,
-   It's there as a marker for the compiler.
+    so the `throw` expression is dead code.
     It's ok to fail abruptly here because we will never reach this point.
-   The `throw` expression is dead code.

-2. Because `Coproducts` are *disjunctions* of types, the encoder for `:+:` has to *choose* whether to encode a left or right value.
-   We pattern match on the two subtypes of `:+:`, which are `Inl` for left and `Inr` for right.

-With these definitions
+If we place these definitions
-and our product encoders from Section [@sec:generic:products], we should be able to serialize a list of shapes.
+alongside our product encoders from Section [@sec:generic:products], we should be able to serialize a list of shapes.
 Let's give it a try: